sk7-dotcom/Data_Integration_Exercise/Slides and Workshop/RNA_Seq_Workflow.md

 ```

-Finally, we will write the count data to a .csv file for later integration with downstream CHIP-sequencing analysis.
+Finally, we will write the data to a .csv file for later integration with downstream CHIP-sequencing analysis.

 ```r